Net-time/Domoticz_Trafikverket_Plugin/README.md

 Add "Trafikverket API" in the Hardware tab.

-Leave Trafikverket API and Data Format as is.
+Leave Trafikverket API as is.

+Change Data Format to  /v2/data.json

-Change Road Station to the one closest to you. https://www.trafikverket.se/trafikinformation/vag/?TrafficType=personalTraffic&map=4.4250257533028705%2F638264.05%2F6710984.49%2F&Layers=RoadWeather%2b
+Change Road Station to the one closest to you.

+https://www.trafikverket.se/trafikinformation/vag/?TrafficType=personalTraffic&map=4.4250257533028705%2F638264.05%2F6710984.49%2F&Layers=RoadWeather%2b

 Insert your personal API-Key that you got from: